FrankE01/OpenDataGhana-Backend/readme.md

-# My Python API Project
+# Open Data Ghana API

 ## Description
 This project is a Python-based API that provides endpoints for managing users, datasets and tags.
 It is built using FastAPI and SQLAlchemy for database interactions.